Academics

 Instructors: Mr. Tom Keller & Lower School Math Coaching Team (TBD)

 Class Description: The Math Teams meet each week and practice problems and activities associated with the contests in which the School has participated for years.
 Students who sign up enjoy a subscription to Beast Academy, the elementary arm of The Art of Problem Solving, and a host of registrations for and resources from various contest preparation programs, including The Caribou Cup, Noetic Learning, California Mathematics League, Math Kangaroo, and others.
 Students enjoy thematic activities, rigorous and rich problem-solving opportunities, and interactive digital programs, all in the spirit of flexing their reasoning reflexes and calculating cognitive capacities.
-In addition, there are opportunities for hands-on activities to deepen problem solving experiences and to compliment the School's Singapore Math program.
+In addition, there are opportunities for hands-on activities to deepen problem-solving experiences and to complement the School's Singapore Math program.

-• Bloxel Video Game Design (Pre-K–2nd)
+• ScratchJr Video Game Design (Pre-K–2nd)

-Bloxel Video Game Design: Pre-K – 2nd (3:30 p.m.-4:30 p.m.)
+ScratchJr Video Game Design: Pre-K – 2nd (3:30 p.m. – 4:30 p.m.)

 Instructor: CodeFu - Ms. Marilyn Henein